Advance Care Planning (ACP) is a process of communication for planning for your future medical decisions. To be effective, this process includes:

 In addition to planning your future medical care, you may also want to make arrangements in advance for the distribution of your estate in the event of your death.
 Consider consulting an attorney or planned giving specialist at Valley or other trusted charity.
 They can help pursue planned giving options that reflect your priorities, values, and financial objectives.

-Advanced Care Planning Steps
+Advance Care Planning Steps

 An attorney is not needed to complete ACP and Advance Directives.